 Promising Futures - A website of Futures Without Violence that offers resources to help transform or enhance a program's ability to effectively meet the needs of women, children, and youth experiencing domestic violence.

 Runaway & Homeless Youth and Relationship Violence Toolkit: Guidance and Materials for Practitioners - A toolkit developed by and for advocates in the RHY and domestic violence/sexual assault fields to help programs better address relationship violence with runaway and homeless youth.

-Practical Tools for Grantees: Online Recruitment of Youth Via Social Media and the Internet - A resource from the Family & Youth Services Bureau that discusses the recruitment of youth through social media platforms and highlights strategies to assist RHY grantees in discussing this topic with youth.
+Human Trafficking and RHY - Practical Tools for Grantees: Online Recruitment of Youth Via Social Media and the Internet - A resource from the Family & Youth Services Bureau that discusses trafficking recruitment of youth through social media platforms and highlights strategies to assist RHY grantees in discussing this topic with youth.

 Identifying and Addressing Barriers to Program Implementation: A Tool for Community Reflection - A step-by-step guide, created by Jobs for the Future and Forum for Youth Investment, for assessing programmatic barriers affecting youth, gaps in services, and funding restrictions that prevent communities from achieving cross-sector goals.
 RHY providers can use this tool to learn about blended funding approaches and improve resource sharing in their local communities.

 RHY Program Frequently Asked Questions - A document released by FYSB and RHYTTAC to address common questions posed by grantees.